ykashou/ts-auth-hub/docs/TASK_LOGIN_EDITOR.md

 - Branding is fixed (AuthHub logo, hardcoded title/description)
 - No way to customize without editing code
 - All placeholder methods show "Coming Soon" badge
+- Same login page shown for all services

 **Goal State:**
+- Admin can create service-specific login page configurations
-- Admin can toggle authentication methods on/off individually
+- Admin can toggle authentication methods on/off per service
 - Admin can reorder authentication methods via drag-and-drop
-- Admin can customize branding (logo, title, description, colors)
+- Admin can customize branding (logo, title, description, colors) per service
-- Admin can set default authentication method (which tab is selected by default)
+- Admin can set default authentication method per service
 - Admin can customize button text and labels
 - Live preview shows exactly how login page will appear to users
 - Changes saved to database and applied immediately
-- Non-implemented methods can be hidden from users
+- Default configuration used when no service specified
+- Service-specific configuration overrides default when `service_id` query parameter present

 ---